mediocregopher/bonfire/README.md

 following sequential fields.
 Each field but the last is of a fixed byte size, with bytes being in big-endian (network) order.

-TODO make fingerprint bigger to allow for hmacs

 ```
 [msgVersion:1][fingerprint:64][msgType:1][body...]
 ```